kg-construct/rml-core/RML-core/expressions.md

 # Generating values with expressions

 To be able to map data from structured sources to RDF, expressions are needed. <dfn>Expressions</dfn> are mapping constructs that can be evaluated on a data source, according to the specified reference formulation, to generate values during the mapping process.
+These values are called <dfn>expression values</dfn>.

 ## Expression map (`rml:ExpressionMap`)